Clouder0/SiyuanYuque/README.md

 python -m SiyuanYuque
 ```

-Remember to create a `config.toml` config file in the current directory.
+Remember to create a `sqconfig.toml` config file in the current directory.

 ```ini
 user_token = ""